 How to Find Free Camping Spots (Dispersed Camping) on BLM Land

-We had the same concern.
-BLM is mostly open land – very few structures (other than the rare pit toilet), rarely paved roads, and often not much signage.
+We had this concern when we first started boondocking.
+BLM is mostly open land – very few structures (other than the rare pit toilet), rarely paved roads, and there is often not much signage.

 You’ll find that unless you’re going off-roading (which most of us aren’t with an RV), you’ll see dirt roads in BLM areas, so you’ll know where to drive.
-Along the dirt roads will be turnouts where you can pull off and park your RV, and sometimes there will be some obvious indicators like metal fire rings made of a circle of rocks from a previous guest, and sometimes even a picnic table or marked campsites.
+Along the dirt roads will be turnouts where you can pull off and park your RV.
+Sometimes there will be some obvious indicators of camping spots, like metal fire rings or fire rings made out of a circle of rocks from a previous guest, and sometimes there might even be a picnic table or marked campsites.

 Is It Safe to Camp on BLM Land That’s Not A BLM Campground?

-We haven’t had any concerns for our safety while camping on BLM land, (Georgia, California, throughout Canada, it hasn’t been a concern anywhere) but we also consider a few things when out in the desert:
+We haven’t had any concerns for our safety while camping on BLM land, (Georgia, California, throughout Canada) but we also consider these few things when out in the desert:

 Arrive Before Dark